 19. Cake Business

 Nearly six out of 10 Americans eat dessert after a meal at least once a week, and cakes are among the favorites — particularly around Christmastime!
 Cake consumption is growing steadily in the US despite the increasing preference for healthy food — those with a sweet tooth always find an excuse to indulge.
-If you’re a cake baking whiz, starting a cake business might be the perfect career choice.

 20. Candle Business

 Candles play a significant role in creating warm and inviting spaces during Christmas, making them a sought-after decorative item and a popular gift choice.